-Point Summary Assessment 1 Obstructs a driver's line of sight at an intersection, curve or point of egress from an adjacent property.
-The sign is far from Spring Street and does not obstruct driver sightlines.
+2 01435 02.00 07.0303311011 Point Summary Assessment 1 Obstructs a driver's line of sight at an intersection, curve or point of egress from an adjacent property.
+The proposed payphone does not obstruct sight lines to an intersection.
 2 Obstructs a driver's view of a traffic control device, or is likely to create a confusing or dominating background which might reduce the clarity or effectiveness of a traffic control device.
-There are no traffic control devices in proximity to the sign.
+The proposed payphone does not obstruct or background the traffic control devices at the Flinders Lane intersection.
 4 Is at a location where particular concentration is required, such as a high pedestrian volume intersection.
-The sign is effectively located mid-block and on a straight road segment.
-It does not require particular concentration.
+The sign is located on a straight road segment and does not block any sightlines to intersections or pedestrian crossing points.
+The upcoming signals associated with the Flinders Lane intersection will be visible well before the sign enters drivers' legible range.
+We are satisfied that particular concentration is not required.